SecretFox/HPPercentage/README.md

 * 1 - Normal (SWL default)
 * 2 - HP based solid color
 * 3 - Gradient

+Use `/option HPP_Dividers` to set how many segments the hp bar should be divided to (default 4)

 **Install**
 Unzip to `\Secret World Legends\Data\Gui\Custom\Flash`